NorthernMan54/homebridge-mculed/README.md

 # Backlog - plugin

 * [x] Migrate from mDNS to bonjour
-* [x] Plugin has a circular json issue in accessory
+* [ ] Plugin has a circular json issue in accessory, likely timeout
 * [x] After reboot of the device, socket connection does not re-establish
 * [x] Implement websocket ping
 * [x] Websocket socket level events in Plugin